gourav-kcodes/rag_retrieval_evaluation/README.md

 - **The evaluation set is small (48 questions) and hand-built by one person**, including the difficulty labels.
-It's useful for showing *relative* differences between methods and exposing a real failure mode (paraphrase sensitivity), but the absolute numbers shouldn't be read as "BM25 is a 0.896 nDCG retriever" in any general sense - they're specific to this corpus and these questions.
+It's useful for showing relative differences between methods and exposing a real failure mode (paraphrase sensitivity), but the absolute numbers shouldn't be read as "BM25 is a 0.896 nDCG retriever" in any general sense - they're specific to this corpus and these questions.
-- **Lexical faithfulness is a proxy, not a hallucination detector.** It checks whether an answer's words appear somewhere in the retrieved context, which means an answer that reuses real context words but combines them into a claim the context never actually made would still score as "faithful."
+- **Lexical faithfulness is a proxy, not a hallucination detector** - It checks whether an answer's words appear somewhere in the retrieved context, which means an answer that reuses real context words but combines them into a claim the context never actually made would still score as faithful.
 The optional LLM-judge faithfulness check is more resistant to this failure mode, but it wasn't run by default in the results above, since it requires an API key.
 - **Only 10 "hard" questions exist**, all written by the same person who